ttsvetanov/dock/README.md

 ## Description

 Simple, header-only, modern C++ unit-testing library.
-Librabry puts simple result data into `stdout` in UTF-8 encoding and may generate JSON result.
+It puts result data into `stdout` in UTF-8 encoding and also can generate JSON results.

 ## Build instructions